 Saturday, January 15, 2011

-The 72-year-old man
+The 72-year-old man didn't give a damn about Datuks.

 Ben is a 72-year-old man and had been in the pharmaceutical business for a very long time.
 He met an Indonesian Chinese who was very poor but is now worth over $700 million.